DavidRR-F/quick_domains.wezterm/README.md

 # ⚡ Quick Domains

-A faster way to search and attach to domains in wezterm
+A faster way to search and attach to domains in wezterm.
+Inspired by [smart_workpace_switcher.wezterm](https://github.com/MLFlexer/smart_workspace_switcher.wezterm)

 ## Quick Look